 They were a colourful bunch and no doubt accurately described by a visiting hunter, Mr J W B White, as “the most extraordinary collection of cosmopolitan toughs I have encountered anywhere.”

-The Bridge Company engineers were assisted by an estimated 400 African labourers over the period of construction.
-The average number working on the Bridge was about 200.
-Workers were paid from £3 per month for skilled engineers, to just 10 shillings a month for unskilled labour.
+The engineers were assisted by an estimated 400 African labourers over the period of construction, although the average number working on the Bridge was about 200.
+Labourers were paid from £3 to just 10 shillings a month.

 - Go back to the Bridge feature section index.